AJV009/XeonAJ_AJV009/readme.md

     - The evolution of mankind v2.0
     - The era of RTX graphics
 - A Blog on solving errors with Azure Sphere setup and regulator crash (Element14) and many small ones in Element14

+## NOTE:
+* Music - I actually dont play any instrument, but am good at singing and listen to Brain.fm at times for high concentration.
+** Basics - By basics I mean I try to code certain stuff, read code ad possibly debug them with help from Google!